-Currently, 16 farms covering 684 acres are certified River-Friendly in New Jersey.
+Currently, 25 farms covering 800+ acres are certified in the program.

 Murray Christmas Trees